factcast/factcast/factcast-site/documentation/content/migration/_index.md

 weight = 99
 +++

+## Upgrading to 0.3.10

+0.3.10 changes the namespaces of the metrics.
+Also some metric names have been changed for consistency reasons.
+If you created dashboards for example based on those names, please be prepared to update them accordingly.
+You can find the current metric names [here](/setup/server/metrics).

 ## Upgrading to 0.3.0

 There is a new module for use in projects that provide 'EventObjects' but do not want to depend on factcast-core, which is called "factcast-factus-event".